Key Takeaways

 Microsoft didn't build GPT.
 It wrote a ~$13B check and secured exclusive cloud hosting.
 Microsoft still depends heavily on NVIDIA GPUs, doesn't fully control OpenAI's roadmap, and faces margin pressure because inference costs don't vanish at scale.
 This is partnership leverage, not ownership.

 Meta offers another contrast.
-Despite heavy investment, it failed to dominate AI infrastructure or models.
+Despite heavy investment, it has not (so far) dominated AI infrastructure or models in the way some expected.
 Instead, it open-sourced LLaMA---effectively choosing ecosystem gravity over cloud economics.
-That's a smart defensive move, but it's still vertical only at the application layer.
+In my view that's a smart defensive move, but it's still vertical mainly at the application layer.

 - Acquire AI startups